jharwell/fordyca/README.md

   3. Make sure you have the necessary environment variables set correctly.

-  4. If you get a `std::bad_cast` exception (or something similar), then verify that the name of [controller, loop functions, qt user functions], are correct, per the table above.
+  4. If you get a `std::bad_cast`, `boost::get`, or similar exception, then verify that the name of [controller, loop functions, qt user functions], are correct, per the table above.

 # Contributing